IBM/iot-device-trend-analysis/README.md

 ### Analyze the data

 Once you have defined your dataset, you are ready to analyze your data through the different options present on the homepage.
-Each analysis will ask for device(s) and date(s) for the plot.
-Once your plot is generated, you can explore different plotly option on the top right.
+Each analysis will ask for device(s) and date(s) to generate the plot.
+Once your plot is generated, you can explore different plotly interactive options on the top right which can allow to download the plot, change the plot type and other actions.

 <p align="center">
   <img width="650"  src="readme_images/hourly-stats.png">